-- 1. Headcount FTEs: Decreased from 60 to 57 from Jun-18 to Mar-19. - 2.
-Payroll: Disbursements are forecast to be \$4.6M for FY19.
-YTD payroll is \$2.8M. - a.
-Payroll: YTD run rate of payroll is below the annual forecast due to the delayed onboarding of new FTEs per the BBA's requirements for new departments:
+- 1. Headcount FTEs: Decreased from 60 to 56 from Jun-18 to Apr-19. - Payroll: Disbursements are forecast to be \$4.6M for FY19.
+YTD payroll is \$3.0M. - a.
+Payroll: YTD payroll run rate is below annual forecast due to delayed onboarding of new FTEs per the BBA's requirements for new departments: MMIS and Fraud Detection.
+The delay is due to var b.
+ASES downgraded its estimate of year-end payroll to \$4.6M from \$7.0M included in the Liquidity Plan due to delays in the hiring process of MMIS and Fraud Detection.
+There is potential for continued payroll favorability pending the outcome of these hires.